KatieNinkSmith/308-JavaScript-Fundamentals/README.md

 REQUIERMENTS! *****absolute minimums*****

 [ x]Declare variables properly using let and const where appropriate.
-Use operators to perform calculations on variables and literals.
+[ x]Use operators to perform calculations on variables and literals.
-Use strings, numbers, and Boolean values cached within variables.
+[ x]Use strings, numbers, and Boolean values cached within variables.
-Use at least two if/else statements to control program flow.
+[ x]Use at least two if/else statements to control program flow.
 Optionally, use at least one switch statement.
-Use try/catch statements to manage potential errors in the code, such as incorrectly formatted or typed data being fed into your program.
+[ x]Use try/catch statements to manage potential errors in the code, such as incorrectly formatted or typed data being fed into your program.
 Utilize at least two different types of loops.
-Utilize at least one loop control keyword such as break or continue.
+[ x]Utilize at least one loop control keyword such as break or continue.
-Create and/or manipulate arrays and objects.
+[ x]Create and/or manipulate arrays and objects.
-Demonstrate the retrieval, manipulation, and removal of items in an array or properties in an object.
+[ x]Demonstrate the retrieval, manipulation, and removal of items in an array or properties in an object.
-Use functions to handle repeated tasks.
+[ x]Use functions to handle repeated tasks.
 Program outputs processed data as described above.
 Partial credit will be earned depending on the level of adherence to the described behavior.
 Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
-Commit frequently to the git repository.
+[ x]Commit frequently to the git repository.
-Include a README file that contains a description of your application.
+[ x]Include a README file that contains a description of your application.

 TIPS AND TRICKS
 Provided by: Fatou
-add try catch to everything!!!! first line to last try {} catch (error) {
+add try catch to everything first line to last try {} catch (error) {
   console.log(object);
 }
-Provided by: Oussama!
-look in to .find to search the objects once your searching inside the array and to an object to search.
+Provided by: Oussama! turns out find stops once it finds it and does not keep looing map and forEach are better for most uses look in to .find to search the objects once your searching inside the array and to an object to search.
 Also put a random word in your console.log(item, 'word') so you know which one is the undefinded while you are troulbe shooting.
 Provided by: Tarence!
 ? in a .find method